Learn about actual and potential costs

 Find the vendor to meet your needs

-There are an estimated 2,121 suppliers operating in the resilient flooring market.
-In 2018, ProcurementIQ estimates that the top four suppliers account for about 35.0% of total market revenue, indicating a moderately concentrated market.
+There are more than 2,000 suppliers operating in the resilient flooring market.
+In 2021, ProcurementIQ estimates that the top four suppliers account for about 35.0% of total market revenue, indicating a moderately concentrated market.
 There are relatively few resilient flooring manufacturers, and the few producers that are in operation have...
 Subscribe to learn more.

 Questions to ask potential suppliers